 What to Expect During Labor

-After arriving at the birth center, a nurse will assess you to determine your stage of labor.
-If you’re in active labor, you’ll stay in a spacious labor and delivery room, and we’ll monitor your and your baby’s health.
+After arriving, a nurse will assess you to determine your stage of labor.
+If you’re in active labor, you’ll stay in a labor and delivery room, and we’ll monitor your and your baby’s health.

 Pain Management During Labor

 You’ll appreciate having options to help you feel comfortable as you progress through labor.
 You and your partner may choose: